rharnastaeu/rharnastaeu.github.io/README.md

 ### Section Icons Animation Module (`animations.js`)

 **Purpose:**
-Controls animations for section icons that should play only once when they first appear in the viewport.
+Controls one-time animations for section icons as they first appear in the viewport.

 **Key Logic:**
 - Sets up an Intersection Observer to detect elements with the `.once-animate` class.
-- Once an element is 20% visible and not yet animated, it adds the `animated` class.
+- Adds the `animated` class when an element is 20% visible.
-- For any contained WebP images, it sets `animation-iteration-count` to 1 upon image load.
+- For WebP images within these elements, sets `animation-iteration-count` to 1 after loading.
-- Provides a fallback for browsers that do not support Intersection Observer.
+- Provides a fallback for browsers without Intersection Observer support.

 **Code Excerpt:**
 ```javascript